Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Our Methodology

-This 3D alignment is an initial guess for a fine registration of \maps{} performed during \pg{} optimization for drift correction.
-A qualitative example of the effectiveness of this 3D initial alignment is shown in~\figref{fig:alignment}.
+This 3D alignment serves as an initial estimate for a fine-grained registration of \maps{} during typical \pg{} optimization in a \slam{} pipeline.
+A qualitative example demonstrating the effectiveness of this initial alignment is illustrated in~\figref{fig:9}.
+Notably, one of the \maps{} (in blue) in this visualization contains a large trace from a dynamic object (highlighted by the green ellipse), showing that our pipeline can also detect and align loop closures even in the presence of such strong dynamics.

-\section{Experimental Setup For Evaluation}
+\section{Experimental Setup for Evaluation}

-In this section, we provide an overview of our experimental setup used to evaluate our method and compare it to existing methods for detecting loop closures.
-First, we introduce the datasets we use for the experimental evaluation and benchmarking.
-Then, we provide information about the implementation details of the baseline methods against which we compare our approach.
-Finally, we introduce the quantitative metrics for evaluating our loop closure pipeline and other baselines.
+This section presents our experimental setup for evaluating our method and comparing it to existing loop closure detection approaches.
+We begin by introducing the datasets we use for evaluation and benchmarking.
+Next, we provide details about the implementation of the baseline methods we include in our comparison.
+Finally, we describe the quantitative metrics we use to assess the performance of our loop closure detection pipeline and the competing baselines.